 A Backdoor Roth IRA considers funds moved from a traditional IRA, 401K, or a similar plan as “converted funds,” rather than contributions.
 Therefore, they must be held in the Roth IRA for at least five years before they can be withdrawn penalty-free.

 For investors with a long-term mindset, this second option might be viable.
 However, most investors typically use the Backdoor Roth IRA process to transfer funds into an SDIRA so they can reinvest in alternative assets quickly, instead of waiting for the latter option to allow it.

 The Benefits of Investing in Real Estate Using a Backdoor Roth IRA

 Investing in real estate through a Backdoor Roth IRA comes with many advantages.
 These benefits include:

 More Income to Invest

-Those who are eligible to invest in a standard Roth IRA are limited to how much they can invest each year.
+Individuals who qualify to invest in a standard Roth IRA face limitations on their annual investment amount.
 For both 2021 and 2022, individuals can only contribute up to $6,000 per year (or $7,000 if aged 50 or older).
 The contribution limits to a traditional 401k and other retirement plans are significantly higher.